chris-stanton/OTHER-cheatsheet/env-vars.md

-###How to Create ENV variables
+### Create ENV variables
-Use this for any secret information that you don't want to commit to github.
-Like API keys.

 1. Create a .env file in the root of your project
 2. Add this file to the .gitignore.

 	```
 	*.log